jpbruinsslot/slack-term/README.md

         // OPTIONAL: set the width of the sidebar (between 1 and 11), default is 1 "sidebar_width": 3,

+        // OPTIONAL: if true it will only show channels you are a member of, default is false "member_only": true,

         // OPTIONAL: define custom key mappings, defaults are:
         "key_map": {
             "command": {